mjhaahr/LED-USB-Hub/README.md

 - 2x Pieces of Laser Cut Acrylic (Nominal Thickness of 1/8in) - [File](case/case_cut.svg)

 ## CircuitPython Things
+- The fork of CircuitPython for this device is located [here](https://github.com/mjhaahr/USB_Hub_CircuitPython)
 - `LED_EN` button cycles between ports and status, just ports, and all off

 ## Extra Notes